Did you Know? List of Interesting Facts about Indians Montana

 - Fact 2 - The Eastern Woodlands was a cultural area of the indigenous peoples of North America extending roughly from the Atlantic Ocean to the Mississippi River, and from the Great Lakes region to the Gulf of Mexico

-- Fact 3 - Montana - The Native Americans of Montana were the Arapaho, Arikara, Assiniboin, Atsina, Bannock, Cheyenne, Chippewa, Cree, Crow, Dakota, Hidatsa, Kalispel, Kiowa, Kutenai, Mandan, Nez Perce, Piegan, Salish, Tunahe and the Spokan Native Americans tribes.
+- Fact 3 - Montana - The Indians of Montana were the Arapaho, Arikara, Assiniboin, Atsina, Bannock, Cheyenne, Chippewa, Cree, Crow, Dakota, Hidatsa, Kalispel, Kiowa, Kutenai, Mandan, Nez Perce, Piegan, Salish, Tunahe and the Spokan Indians tribes.

 - Fact 4 - Origin of the name of the state: Based on Spanish word for "mountainous"